evanjelica/trailquility/README.md

 ----
 ## Ideation

 Before I started coding the website, I drafted out my first idea on Figma so I could better visualize the site as I was coding.
 Originally, I had the idea to add a parallax effect on flat 2D assets of mountains and trees.
 As the cursor moved, so would the background.

 However, as the site started to come together, I was not able to execute the idea well enough to my standards.
 So I scraped the whole parallax idea altogether and decided to try something else.
-Despite that, I was still holdong on to the idea of having a moving background, so I wanted to try implementing a video background.
+Despite that, I was adamant about having a moving background, so I tried implementing a video background instead.
 Thankfully, that attempt was a success as evident by the website.

 <img src="public/readmeImages/Trailquility-conception.png" width="600">